loki4j/loki-logback-appender/docs/docus/docs/compatibility.md

 sidebar_label: Compatibility Matrix
 ---

-The versions of Loki4j that introduced major (and mostly backward-incompatible) upgrades are listed in a table below.
+The versions of Loki4j that had introduced backward-incompatible platform upgrades are listed in a table below.

 |Loki4j|Java|Logback|
 |-------|-------|-----------|